amanoxsolutions/ocp-example-node-app-public/README.md

 # ocp-example-node-app

+> This is the open source version of ocp-example-node-app.

 This is a simple Hello World app which uses Node.js.

 It is supposed to be deployed on the OpenShift container platform.